bordigoni/client-reg-wasm/README.md

 ## Next steps

 * Features / deps related
-  * try to generate protobuf struct in wasm-filter

-    (cannot work for now at it brings tonic in and wasm build fails with too many code that cannot be compiled with the wasm target)
   * add hasher as part of protobuf
   * make `cargo build --target wasm32-wasi --release` work!
 * Envoy related